JonnieCache/tinyci/README.md

 Instead, this second TinyCI execution should begin tailing the output of the first process, perhaps gaining direct access to it's stdout stream.

 * It would be desirable to add a command to the TinyCI binary to SSH into the remote server and tail the the log output of a currently running TinyCI process, enabling functionality similar to that described in above, but without making a new commit.

-* The exported copies of each build are left on the disk forever.
-This will obviously eat disk space.
-One could handle deleting/compressing them with a cronjob, however it would be desirable to integrate this functionality into TinyCI and to automate it.

 * More configuration options should be added, eg. specification of the export path.